Jeetski2980/Crash-Criteria-Sell-Criteria/README.md

 This mode is ideal for post-crash markets where rallies are strong but volatile, and we want to exit closer to the peak without demanding a full breakout.

-📅 Real Example:
+ Real Examples:

-• June 20, 2025 – ✅ SELL Signal
+• June 20, 2025 –  SELL Signal
 SPY broke its 100-week high after rebounding more than 6%.
 It had recent daily gains ≥ 3% and ≥ 1.75%, and was far above its recent low.
 This confirmed euphoric momentum and triggered a SELL.

-• February 6, 2025 – ❌ No SELL
+• February 6, 2025 –  No SELL
 The market was rising, but SPY had not broken the 100-week high.
 The signal remained inactive to avoid false exits during early recovery.

  Visualization & Alerts
-📊 Visual Indicators on Chart
+Visual Indicators on Chart

 This model plots triangle markers with labels when signals are triggered:

-🟢 Green Triangle below bar
+ Green Triangle below bar
 Label: "BUY"
 Meaning: A crash-style event has occurred; potential bottom.
 Strategy: Start watching for entry opportunities.

-🔴 Red Triangle above bar
+Red Triangle above bar
 Label: "SELL"
 Meaning: Euphoric breakout confirmed; potential short-term top.
 Strategy: Consider locking profits or tightening stops.

-🔔 Alerts
+ Alerts

 The script includes alert conditions for both signals: